 The Kansas Mesonet makes viewing the wind chill very easy!
 We have put together a webpage that displays a gradient map that depicts the current wind chill at: mesonet.ksu.edu/weather/windchill

-Winter wheat and cover crop producers still have an interest in the cold temperatures too.
+Winter wheat and cover crop producers still have an interest in the cold temperatures.
 The freeze monitor data is available on our webpage.
-You can access it through the menu in the top left (Weather -> Freeze Monitor) or at: mesonet.ksu.edu/weather/freeze
+It allows you to track the hours below 32 degrees F or those below 24 degrees F. You can access it through the menu in the top left (Weather àFreeze Monitor) or at: mesonet.ksu.edu/weather/freeze

 Stay warm and safe on these cold days!
 Winter is just beginning…